shekar-raja/portfolio/index.md

   - Created CRON jobs for generating accurate analytical reports on per-shift mining operations.
   - Contributed to a 40% increase in mining capacity per shift through data-driven insights.
 - **Revenue Contribution:**
-  - Collaborated with product managers to build web applications that contributed to 60% of the overall organization's revenue.
+  - Collaborated with product managers to build web applications and data pipelines that contributed to 60% of the overall organization's revenue.
 - **API Integration:**
   - Integrated multiple external APIs into internal products, improving mining data accuracy.
   - Enabled clients to access their external data within the application for comprehensive insights.